-- 1. Constructing the graph G of a sentence S with weighted edges: This requires computing the joint probability for all pairs of terms in the sentence, each of which can be done in constant time using hash tables.
+- 1. Constructing the graph G of a sentence S with weighted edges: This requires computing pointwise EMIM for all pairs of terms in the sentence, each of which can be done in constant time using hash tables.
 Thus, this step has a complexity of $O(T^2)$. - 2.
 Building a maximum spanning tree for each of the component.
 The worst case arises when G is a fully connected graph.
 We use a greedy algorithm to build the MST.
-The running time of this step is $O(T^2 Log(T))$ if we use disjoint-set forest implementation with union by rank and path compression heuristics [2]. - 3.
-Defining a Bayesian network over the MST.
-This involves breadth-wise traversal starting from one of the leaf nodes.
+The running time of this step is $O(T^2Log(T))$ if we use disjoint-set forest implementation with union by rank and path compression heuristics [3]. - 3.
+Computing the probability of occurrence of the sentence from the topic model and the background models: This requires generating the conditional probabilities of each edge in the MST and the unigram probabilities of the start node and any other singleton nodes, each of which can be done in constant time.
+Hence, this step has a complexity of O(T), which is the size of the MST.